-Turbocharged by the Corona crisis, we have switched to entirely online delivery, with three versions of our popular Unleash workshops, all with full facilitated work in triads and the opportunity seriously to practise new, focused skills in case conceptualisation, target identification and session structure.
+Turbocharged by the Corona crisis, we have switched to delivering our popular Unleash workshops entirely online, all with facilitated work in dyads/triads and the opportunity seriously to practise new, focused skills in case conceptualisation, target identification and session structure.

 Part 2 Course Dates

 Times: Sept 2021: 0700-1200 UK time/1600-2100 AEST.
 March 2022: 0700-1200 UK time/1800-2300 AEDT.
 Nov 2022: 1500-2000 UK Time/0700-1200 PST.

 Venue: Online, on Zoom.

 Cost: £375.
 Note that these prices, comparable to basic EMDR training, include VAT, full facilitation of triads and pairwork as well as workshop materials.

 Unleash Part 2 is open to colleagues who have completed an EMDR Focus Part 1 Unleash workshop and refreshes your core attachment-informed EMDR skills, adding powerful and often deeply moving approaches to addressing intergenerational trauma stories our clients carry from the deeper and shared past.